ldrozdz93/dyno/README.md

 ```c++
 vec[0] = vec.back();
 ```
-Now, the first and the last element in the vector are the same.
+Now, the first element is a copy of the last element in the vector, ie. a `Circle`.

 ## Polymorphism without heap - on_stack<> storage